sliteteam/slite-api-js-examples/README.md

 npx api install https://api.slite.com/openapi.json
 ```

+For the NPX installation, select TypeSeript and enter `slite` as a package name.

 Duplicate the `.env.sample` and rename it to `.env` and fill the data with your own.
 For more informations, visit https://developers.slite.com